tianjianzhou/BaySIR/README.md

 ```

 ### Plot the Results
 We did not provide a plot function in the package.
 To plot the estimates, please use the R function `plot()` or the `ggplot2` package.
-An example is given below, plotting the estimated effective reproduction numbers
+An example is given below, plotting the estimated effective reproduction numbers.
 ```
 library(ggplot2)